gablavoiie/NavSense/README.md

 NavSense accessible navigation tool for blind or low-vision users, empowering them to navigate public spaces with more independence and confidence.

-Audio and Haptic Feedback: Dragging a finger on points of interest generates a vibration
+**Audio and Haptic Feedback**: Dragging a finger on points of interest generates a vibration.
+The path from the current location to a final destination can also be felt with vibration feedback.

-AI-Powered Summaries: Uses Google’s Vertex AI Model to generate concise summaries of 4 aspects for each point of interest:
+**AI-Powered Summaries**: Uses Google’s Vertex AI Model to generate concise summaries of google reviews.

 The app has four main capabilities for each point of interest.
 The points of interests are filtered in 4 categories: Restaurants, Metros, Health (e.g. hospitals) and Visit (e.g. museums).

-- Summary: Executive summary of the point of interest
+- **Summary:** Executive summary of the point of interest
-- Reviews: Summarizing Google Reviews for that point of interest
+- **Reviews:** Summarizing Google Reviews for that point of interest
-- Accessibility: Summarizing Accessibility concerns highlighted in Google Reviews
+- **Accessibility:** Summarizing Accessibility concerns highlighted in Google Reviews
-- Directions: Offers readable explanations of routes along with a haptic vibration path from the source to the destination for enhanced spacial awareness
+- **Directions:** Offers readable explanations of routes along with a haptic vibration path from the source to the destination for enhanced spacial awareness

-# Technologies
+## Technologies

-The mobile application was built using React-Native.
+The mobile application was built using **React-Native**.

-The back-end was built using Flask and is powered by the following Google Cloud APIs: Vertex AI Model, Google Direction API and Google Maps API.
+The back-end was built using Flask and is powered by the following **Google Cloud APIs**: Google Vertex AI Model, Google Direction API and Google Maps API.

 The Google Maps API was used to render the map on the screen with specific points of interests filtered based on the buttons on the top sreen.
-The Vertex AI Model was used to generate summaries of Map Directions,
+The Vertex AI Model was used to generate summaries of map directions and Google Reviews.

 ## What's next for NavSense